-Healthy: An egg is 70 calories and 6 grams of protein.
+Moving on, an egg is 70 calories and 6 grams of protein.
 Egg white is 4 grams of that protein, with only 17 calories.
-Eggs are healthy when eaten with the yolk, most definitely.
-If you’re watching calories, however, bulk up the whites.
-This dish has 10 egg whites in it -buy the egg whites that come in the carton if you don’t feel like separating all the eggs (measure out 1 1/4 c.).
-Spinach is fantastic for you and should be eaten in abundance.
-In the half cup we use for this recipe, you’d get only 20 calories and a nutso amount of vitamins.
-Lowfat dairy – the milk and cheese – provides us with calcium, protein, and vitamin D. I used low-fat cheddar but American, Swiss, Havarti, ricotta, or mozzarella would all taste great.
-If you use mozzarella or ricotta, use a pinch more salt.
+Eggs are healthy when eaten with the yolk, most definitely, but if you’re watching calories bulk up the whites.
+This dish has 10 egg whites in it – buy the egg whites that come in the carton if you don’t feel like separating all the eggs.

-All of this goodness leaves you with a meal that looks impressive, TASTES DELICIOUS, and clocks in at 198 calories and 20 grams of protein per serving.
-DO it.
-Serve with salad for an easy dinner!
+All of this goodness leaves you with a meal that looks impressive, tastes great, and clocks in at 198 calories and 20 grams of protein per serving.
+Serve with salad for an easy dinner.

 Fancy (But Healthy) Egg Spirals

 2 tbsp. all purpose flour OR tapioca flour/starch

 1 1/4 c. egg whites (or 10 egg whites)

 1 large garlic clove, minced or pressed through a garlic press

 1/2 c. thawed and squeezed-dry frozen spinach*